-Establishing the fore-vacuum connection
+Establish the fore-vacuum connection

 - 1. With rigid pipe connections, include bellows to attenuate external vibrations. - 2.
-Install a fore-vacuum connection with small flange components, e.g., fasteners and pipe components DN 16 ISO-KF, from the Pfeiffer Vacuum Components Shop. - 3.
+Install a fore-vacuum connection with small flange components, e.g., quick fitting coupling and hose elements, on the turbopump G 1/4" connection. - 3.
 Implement measures to counteract the backflow of operating fluids or condensate from the fore-vacuum area. - 4.
-Observe the information in the operating instructions of the backup pump or pumping station when connecting and operating it.
+Observe the information in the backing pump operating instructions when connecting and operating it.